 Founded by a local farmer in 1972, Tebay Services is the only family-run motorway services in the UK, and as close to Harrods Food Hall as a motorway services can get.
 But roots so deep in one place can make it difficult when expanding into another.

-We were originally brought in to help name the new business, but our strategic look at the business highlighted deeper issues.
-The brand architecture had grown up organically and was now confused.
+We were initially brought in to help name the new business, but our strategic investigation highlighted deeper issues, most notably that the brand architecture had grown up organically and was now confused.
 The brand’s story had always been about its roots in Cumbria and quite how this would be made relevant to the Cotswolds was unclear.
 Without clarity on these issues, it would be impossible to identify the right name for Gloucester.

 Strategic and creative minds headed up to Cumbria to live and breathe the Westmorland business for a few days.
 We got up at first light to go out with their farmer.
 We learnt about the art of butchery.
 And we ate breakfast each morning in the stunning surrounds of the Howgills.